brueqqe/Stardew-Valley-Watchface-KWCH/README.md

 NOTE: KWCH cannot be used on smartwatches with Wear OS 5 initially installed.
 Older watches that have been updated will still work (e.g. Samsung Watch 6).

 ## KWCH Settings
-It is important to set all the complications like shown below, so that the watchface can function correctly.
+It is important to set all the complications as shown below for the watch face to function correctly.
 - **Complication 1**: Steps
 - **Complication 2**: Event timer ([Phone Battery Complication](https://play.google.com/store/apps/details?id=com.weartools.phonebattcomp))
 - **Complication 3**: Weather (Temperature)